 Sounds good at first, but in practice, PT lumber shrinks, cracks, splits, and bows easily.
 A PT deck that looks good when it’s first installed won’t look so good as it drys out.

 And because of the wood’s moisture content and chemical preservative, it can’t be painted or stained until it’s seasoned for a full year.

 A better choice for “real” wood decks is one of the many woods that have a natural resistance to rot and insect damage.
 These woods include Western Red Cedar, Redwood, and some species of tropical hardwoods.

+Ipe woods are very hard, heavy, and difficult to work with but are also very beautiful and nearly indestructible.
 Expect to pay top dollar for Ipe materials and the labor to install it.

-The use of any type of natural wood decking comes with some negative environmental impact.
+The use of any type of natural wood decking may come with some negative environmental impact.
 When pressure-treated decking is disposed of, the chemicals used to treat the wood may leach into groundwater; burning it puts these same chemicals into the air.
 And while the new ACQ treatment is less toxic than the previous CCA (which contains arsenic) the long-term effects of the chemical aren’t fully known.

 Wood Composite Decking

 Wood Composite decking has become very popular recently due to its longevity and environmentally friendly characteristics.
 It’s a pretty good imitation of natural wood in workability and appearance.

 Sold under names like Trex, Correctdeck, and Timbertech, composite decking boards are made from recycled plastic (usually grocery bags or milk jugs) and ground-up waste wood.
 It can be cut and attached like real wood and requires almost no maintenance.